Updated: 13 February 2021

-We baked up a batch, stacked them and then got a little less traditional by adding a generous amount of maple syrup and a little scoop of ice cream.
-Heaven.
+We cooked up a batch, stacked them up, and then got a little less traditional by adding a generous amount of maple syrup and a little scoop of ice cream.

 Tips for cooking perfect pancakes